osofem/bigarith.js/documentation/abs.md

 *none*

 #### static method function
-##### n - {string|number|BigArith}
+##### n - Required - {string|number|BigArith}
 The number to find the absolute value of.
 It could be a string of digits, a number, or a BigArith object

 ### Return value
 #### method function
-A BigArith object with it value equals to absolute value of the BigArith object it is called on.
+A BigArith object with its value equals to absolute value of the BigArith object it is called on.

 ##### static method function
-A BigArith object with it value equals to absolute value of n.
+A BigArith object with its value equals to absolute value of n.

 ### Description
 There are two functions which could be used, the *method function*, and the *static method function*.
 The method function takes no parameter and returns the absolute value of the BigArith object it is called on.

 The static method function takes a parameter n and is always used as <code>BigArith.abs()</code>.
 It returns the absolute value of n.

 If the parameter is a number, it should be between the <code>Number.MIN_SAFE_INTEGER</code> and <code>Number.MAX_SAFE_INTEGER</code> limits.

 ### Examples
 #### Using method function